singharaj-usai/Work-Day-Scheduler/README.md

 # Overview

+## Something broke the timetable color codes, I'll be looking at what happened...
 Create a calendar scheduler that can be saved using Moment JS or other alternatives since MomentJS is a legacy project.

 ## Summary